-I have to put myself and my story out there in ways that are not comfortable for me.
+I have to put myself and my story out there in ways that are not comfortable for the introvert that I am.

 Then I started reading messages from people who donated for P and me.
 Their messages lifted me up and helped me find strength to do what I need and want to do–I want to help.